 Sending eStatements, rather than sending paper bills, creates a more efficient and economical process.
 Payments can happen faster and there are no mailing costs.

 Because online portals are self-service, they save time and money on costly back-office processes, too.
-These advantages are even more significant when staff works from home or by other alternative arrangements in response to COVID-19.
+These advantages are even more significant when staff works from home or by other alternative arrangements in response to the COVID-19 pandemic.

 Offer Payment Experiences as Unique as Your Patients